 Q. What kind of fees will I be charged?

 A. One of the many benefits to belonging to NCCU is our low fees!
 Our HELOCs do not have annual fees or closing costs like many other financial institutions do.
 We have a one-time $199 processing fee and that’s it!
-There are certain circumstances or large loan amounts that would require a third party service (appraisal, title policy, etc.) at an additional cost, but your lender will work with you to determine if that is necessary.
+There are certain circumstances or large loan amounts that would require a third party service (appraisal, title policy, etc.) at an additional cost, but your financial service representative will work with you to determine if that is necessary.

 Q. What is the minimum and maximum amount I can get?